casterbyte/HIVE/README.md

 ## Usage
 This tool takes two arguments as input:

-1) the interface
+1) The interface;
-2) timeout. this is the time during which the tool will listen to the traffic. choose this parameter wisely
+2) Timeout. this is the time during which the tool will listen to the traffic. choose this parameter wisely

 ```
 python3 HIVE.py --help